hanwencheng/gists/Litentry/PolkaSignIn.md

       # encrypt account with private-key by the specified algorithmic mechanism: ECIES

       ```

+  - scope

+    scope define the permission needed for the dapp to interact with the account.

-      The Identity Povider will send the signature data to the callback endpoint of dApp by step #3.
+      The Identity Provider will send the signature data to the callback endpoint of dApp by step #3.

 5. Validation
     The dApp receive the signature data and do the verification.